rewiring-nz/household-model/METHODOLOGY.md

 | Overseas              | 15.0%                     |
 | Other                 | 15.0%                     |

-We also assume:

-- 0.5% degradation per year over a 30-year lifetime, which averages out to 6.92% degradation over 30 years, or 93.08% performance of nameplate capacity over 30 years.
-- 50% self-consumption, i.e. 50% of appliance energy needs and 50% of vehicle energy needs can be met during the solar window.
-    - Water heating, which is near a third of average household loads, can be moved almost entirely into the solar window in what is described as a “thermal battery”.
-This is similar to existing “ripple control” used in New Zealand electric water heaters to avoid peak electricity times.
-    - Other appliances, such as space heaters, can only be moved a small amount, with significant energy needs being met outside the solar window.
-    - We consider this to be a conservative estimate of the load shifting possible by households.
-For example, with new electric vehicles having more range than a week or even two weeks of driving, households could choose to charge near 100% from solar on weekends or, if they are at home during sunlight hours, any time during the week.
-    - The other electricity consumption is assumed at full grid electricity costs, which we also consider to be conservative as households often have access to low cost electric vehicle charging rates during off peak periods.

 ### Battery

-We assume:

-- Average degradation of 85.22% over a 15 year product lifetime
+The formula for calculating battery capacity per day is as follows:

+$E = C \cdot c_{day} \cdot \bar{D}_{15} \cdot (1-L)$

+Where:

+- $E$ is the energy storage capacity in kWh/day
+- $C$ is the battery capacity in kWh/cycle
-- 1 battery cycle per day (it is filled up and depleted once per day)
+- $c_{day}$ is the number of battery cycles per day, assumed to be 1 (it is filled up and depleted once per day)
-- 5% of electricity stored is lost to electronics & wiring to keep the battery running
+- $\bar{D}_{15}$ is the average degraded performance of the battery over a 15 year product lifetime, calculated to be 85.22%
+- $L$ are the losses from the internal electronics & wiring of the battery, assumed to be 5%

-- All the electricity stored in the battery is from solar.
+We assume that all the electricity stored in the battery is from solar.
 The model does not handle the scenario where there are batteries but no solar (we don't model arbitrage).
 The API does not accept households with a battery but no solar.

 ## Emissions

-To calculate emissions, we take the energy consumption from the various machines, and multiply these by the emissions factors.
+To calculate emissions, we take the energy consumption from the various machines and their fuel types, and multiply these by the emissions factors.
 We use these emissions factors are taken from the Ministry for the Environment's [Measuring emissions: A guide for organisations (2023)](https://environment.govt.nz/assets/publications/Measuring-Emissions-Guidance_EmissionFactors_Summary_2023_ME1781.pdf).

 | Energy Type   | Emissions Factor (kgCO₂e/kWh) |
 |---------------|-------------------------------|